Time Tracking Benefits

 Freelancers and independent consultants

-Freelancers use time tracking to:
+Most freelancers and independent consultants use time tracking to:

-- Record all idly spent time so they can minimize distractions and procrastination while working from home
+- Record all idly spent time so they can minimize distractions and procrastination while working from home,

-- Boost productivity by setting deadlines for micro-tasks within a project
+- Boost productivity by setting deadlines for micro-tasks within a project,

-- Provide proof they worked on their assignments
+- Provide proof they worked on their assignments,

-- Make straightforward schedules, available to all team members
+- Make straightforward schedules, available to all team members,

-Businesses with office, remote, and on-field workers
+Businesses with field workers

-- Track work from afar, considering that the project manager can't supervise everyone personally
+- Track work from afar, considering that the project manager can't supervise everyone personally,

 Businesses that work with clients

 - Assess the profitability of their projects by looking at the time reports and asking themselves:

 Businesses that bill by the hour

-- Generate invoices based on the time they spent working on a project and their hourly rates
+- Generate invoices based on the time they spent working on a project and their hourly rates,

-- Maximize revenue
+- Maximize revenue.

 Businesses that want to improve productivity